digital-work-lab/digital-work-lecture/teaching_notes/12-ethics-notes.md

     - Contract
     - If the other team members earn a decent / living wage

+If necessary:

+- Give a hypothetical example of standardized skill tests showing that the team members perform on par

 - **Merit**: who disagrees?
 (Sandell: **fiction of merit**: backdoors, e.g., university admission, ..., role of chance)

-- Utility is an important concept - How would you maximize **utility**?
+- Outcomes are an important concept - How would you maximize **utility outcomes**?
 - economic utility (performance and returns that will be spread among the team):
 - happiness: maybe distribute compensation more fairly.